open-contracting-extensions/ocds_legalBasis_extension/README.md

 ## Guidance

-If the legal basis is country-specific, it is recommended to add an ISO 3166-1 alpha-2 prefix to the classification scheme (e.g `HN-ONCAE` for the Oficina Normativa de Contratación y Adquisiciones del Estado, in Honduras).
+If the legal basis is country-specific, it is recommended to add an ISO 3166-1 alpha-2 prefix to the classification scheme (e.g "HN-ONCAE" for the Oficina Normativa de Contratación y Adquisiciones del Estado, in Honduras).

 ## Legal context